 Callan Waldron-HallCallan is the founder and editor of Independent Variable.
-He graduated from Liverpool John Moores University in 2017 and just recently finished an MA in the same field at Manchester Metropolitan University.
-He works at Bluecoat in Liverpool as an engagement assistant and is a contributing writer for Corridor8, Sphinx and Bonus Stage.
+He graduated in Creative Writing from Liverpool John Moores University in 2017 and just recently finished an MA in the same field at Manchester Metropolitan University.
+He works at Bluecoat in Liverpool as an engagement assistant and is a contributing writer for Corridor8 and Sphinx.

 Megan WaltersMegan is an editor for Independent Variable.
 She graduated from Liverpool John Moores University in 2017, where she met fellow editor, Callan, on the university’s Creative Writing course.
-Now based in London, she lives and works in the city for a company where she could not be further from creative writing or science.
+Now based in London, she lives and works in the city for a company where she could not be further from poetry or science.